fkie-cad/s-chat/README.md

 That's why `RSA_curve25519` does not work (by default).

 Another way is to generate a full .pfx certificate with `openssl` and import it into the local user store.
-(But importing an openssl ed25519 curve certificate does not work either.)
+(Importing an openssl ed25519 curve certificate does not work either!)

 [1]: https://docs.microsoft.com/en-us/powershell/module/pki/new-selfsignedcertificate?view=windowsserver2019-ps